store

 What form(s) does this medication come in?

 Each 1 g of white-to-off-white cream contains 10 mg of clotrimazole USP and 0.64 mg of betamethasone dipropionate, USP, equivalent to 0.5 mg (0.05%) of betamethasone USP, in a hydrophilic emollient cream.
-Nonmedicinal ingredients: cetostearyl alcohol, macrogol cetostearyl ether, purified water, liquid paraffin, white soft paraffin, alcohol, propylene glycol, sodium dihydrogen phosphate dihydrate, and phosphoric acid; benzyl alcohol as preservative and sodium hydroxide to adjust pH.
+Nonmedicinal ingredients: cetostearyl alcohol, liquid paraffin, macrogol cetostearyl ether, propylene glycol, sodium dihydrogen phosphate dihydrate, phosphoric acid, and white soft paraffin; benzyl alcohol as preservative and sodium hydroxide to adjust pH.

 Who should NOT take this medication?